 A Quick Story

-Mary discovered a collection item on her credit report which she had no knowledge of.
-She looked up the company and found it was relating to a BMW account in Cleveland.
+Mary discovered a collection item on her credit report that she had no knowledge of.
+She looked up the company and found it was related to a BMW account in Cleveland.

 Now this fraudulent company, wherever and whoever they were, would never actually admit that.

 Mary’s application for a mortgage was in jeopardy ...
 I had to put in a lot of work to investigate and collect evidence for Equifax to realize this was in fact, a fraud.

 The moral of this story: EVERYBODY who has credit NEEDS to pay for credit agency fraud protection.
 Email me back for my current best recommendation.

 If you find yourself in this kind of situation, hopefully, it arouses your curiosity (not just confusion and anger).